How Do Free Apps Make Money?

 App store apple iphone 1024x1024

-Mobile apps enable the user to be in control of their experience.
-What this means is businesses have to think outside of the box when it comes to making money.
-If users are not being charged to use an app, there are multiple avenues to take to generate revenue and to make money with free mobile apps.
+There are multiple avenues to take to make money with a free mobile app.
 We will explore the ways free mobile apps can make money - without charging their users a single cent!

 Paid apps

 Paid apps are mobile apps that the user has to pay for before they can use them.
-Users must pay to download the app, which is common in productivity apps, fitness apps that are content heavy and those with useful functionality that users open and explore in their day to day lives.
+Users must pay to download the app, which is common in productivity apps, fitness apps that are content-heavy and types of apps useful functionality that users open and explore in their day-to-day lives.

 Free apps

-Just because there is no instant revenue from downloads, businesses can generate revenue from mobile applications in a variety of ways which we will delve into further.
+Without instant revenue from downloads, businesses can generate revenue from free mobile applications in a variety of other ways such as in-app advertising, freemium apps, in-app purchases and sponsorships.

 In-app advertising is a common way for free mobile apps to make money.
 Advertisers will pay mobile app developers to display their advertisements within the mobile app and these advertisements can be in the form of text, images or videos.

 One of the main mobile ad networks, Google AdMob, currently serves over one million mobile app developers and reaches more than one billion mobile users around the world through its network of mobile websites and applications.
-As an advertiser, all mobile ad networks provide users with several types of business models to run mobile ad campaigns with.
-There are 5 major types – cost-per-mille (CPM), cost-per-click (CPC), cost-per-install (CPI), and cost-per-action (CPA) and cost-per-view (CPV).
+As an advertiser, all mobile ad networks provide users with several types of business models to run mobile ad campaigns.
+There are 5 major types:

 AdMob is the most popular mobile ad network, but there are others including Meta Audience Network (formally known as Facebook Audience Network).